ndabAP/assocentity/README.md

 #### Calculating the average

 This step can't be changed.
-It takes a `Tokenizer`, `PoSDetermer` and entities in a form of `[]string{"Punchinello", "Payne"}`.
+It takes a `Tokenizer`, `PoSDetermer`, text as `string` and entities in a form of `[][]string`.
 The method will call all the necessary implemented methods automatically and returns a `map` with the tokens and distances.

 ## Projects using assocentity